Not ready for study.

 “Zayd got done with eating.”

 Note how the maṣdar ٱلْأَكْلِ ʾalʾakli gives the meaning of the action of the verb “eating”.
-But since it is a noun, it obeys the rules for nouns, like being in the lowered-state when preceded by the preposition مِنْ min.
+But since it is a noun, it obeys the rules for nouns, like being in the i-state when preceded by the preposition مِنْ min.

 Another point worth noting is that we have made it definite by saying ٱَلْأَكْلِ ʾalʾakli instead of saying أَكْلٍ ʾaklin for the meaning of “eating”.
 This is because, as we explained in section @ref(usage-of-definite-and-indefinite-nouns), the definite noun is usually used in Arabic to give a general meaning, where in English we would not use “the”.
 This may be a good time to re-read that section.